- Business Valuation

 The Four Pillars of Healthcare Valuation

 The Institute for Healthcare Valuation (IHV) and Consultants’ Training Institute (CTI) are pleased to announce premier healthcare valuation training through a distance education program: the Certificate of Educational Achievement (CEA) for Advanced Education in Healthcare Valuation.
-The program will launch in the summer of 2017 and will bridge the interdisciplinary nature of healthcare valuation to include: the Four Pillars of Healthcare (regulatory, reimbursement, competition, and technology); the market forces shaping the U.S. healthcare industry; and the valuation of healthcare enterprises, assets, and services.
+The program will launch in 2019 and will bridge the interdisciplinary nature of healthcare valuation to include: the Four Pillars of Healthcare (regulatory, reimbursement, competition, and technology); the market forces shaping the U.S. healthcare industry; and the valuation of healthcare enterprises, assets, and services.

-The program is developed and is being presented by industry thought leaders Robert James Cimasi, MHA, ASA, MCBA, FRICS, CVA, CM&AA, Chief Executive Officer of Health Capital Consultants (HCC), and Todd A. Zigrang, MBA, MHA, FACHE, ASA, President of HCC, alongside a blockbuster faculty comprised of healthcare subject matter experts from the legal, regulatory, and valuation professions.
+The program is developed and is being presented by industry thought leader Health Capital Consultants (HCC), alongside a blockbuster faculty comprised of healthcare subject matter experts from the legal, regulatory, and valuation professions.

 “In the current volatile regulatory environment, with the consolidation of hospitals, physicians, and other providers, the determination that the arrangements do not exceed Fair Market Value and are commercially reasonable are essential safeguards for the parties entering into these vertical integration transactions.
 It is critical that experienced, well-trained valuation professionals consult and collaborate with regulators and legal professionals before establishing and promoting so-called accepted methodologies and approaches,” states nationally-known healthcare attorney, David W. Grauer, Esq., of Jones Day.